hcroz8/se_project_spots/README.md

 **Responsive Design**

 The coding on this project comes together to give this site a responsive design for desktop and mobile users alike!

+## Deployment

+This website is deployed to GitHub pages